anshul-raj/Rain-Prediction/README.md

   model = pickle.load(open("Model-Name","rb"))
  ```

-To predict use
+To predict, use

  ```Python
   predictions = model.predict("Your Values")
  ```

-If you need the probability distribution for both the classes use
+If you need the probability distribution for the target classes, use

  ```Python
   predictions = model.predict_prob("Your Values")